-In the event of a qualifying life event (QLE), employees qualify to make changes in their current benefits selection.
+In the event of a qualifying life event (QLE), employees qualify to make changes in their current health plan benefits selection.
 Are you eligible?

-If any of the following life events have occurred for you recently, you are eligible to make changes to your existing benefits plan:
+If any of your employees have experienced any of the following qualifying life events recently, they’re eligible to make changes to their existing benefits plan.

 Change in employment status

-- This type of change is considered a loss of coverage QLE and the effective date for coverage will be backdated to the date that coverage officially terminated.
+This is a loss of coverage QLE and the effective date for coverage will be backdated to the date that the coverage officially terminated.
 This applies to both an employee or their dependent.

 Change in marital status

-- If an employee gets married, he/she can add their spouse to their insurance policy within 30 days of the marriage date.
+- Getting married, which means the employee has the opportunity to add their spouse to their insurance policy within 30 days of the marriage date

-- If an employee gets divorced and needs to either remove a dependent or enroll in their own insurance independently, they can enroll within 30 days of the divorce finalization date.
+- Getting divorced — which would require the employee to either remove a dependent or enroll in their own insurance independently.
+They can enroll within 30 days of the divorce finalization date.

-- Did you just relocate to the U.S.?
-If an employee and their dependents move into the U.S., they are qualified to join a plan under a QLE with a passport stamp made in the last 30 days.
+- An international move to the U.S. If an employee and their dependents move into the U.S., they are qualified to join a plan under a QLE with a passport stamp made in the last 30 days.

-- If an employee has a spouse going through open enrollment, that counts as a qualifying life event.
+- Spousal open enrollment: If an employee has a spouse going through open enrollment, that counts as a qualifying life event.
 For instance, if an employee’s spouse declines their own insurance to opt into your employees’, they are eligible to be added as a dependent.

-- Declining individual marketplace open enrollment coverage is considered a qualifying life event to enroll in company coverage by many carriers.
+- Declining marketplace insurance: Declining individual marketplace open enrollment coverage is considered a qualifying life event to enroll in company coverage by many carriers.
 Please contact your insurance carrier for final confirmation on whether it is considered a QLE.

 How long do I have to act on a qualifying life event?